Skip to main content

 Photo by Innerbody Research

 We’ve all heard about the importance of a well-balanced diet, but good nutrition does more than just lower your risk of chronic health conditions and ward off fatigue; it also provides your body with the vitamins and minerals it needs to function properly.
-Unfortunately, it’s often easier said than done to get your recommended intake of healthy foods.
-This is where multivitamins can come into play as a way to easily increase essential nutrient intakes.
+Unfortunately, it’s often easier said than done to get your recommended intakes from healthy foods.
+This is where multivitamins can come into play, as a way to easily increase essential nutrient intakes.

-If you’re a woman or assigned female at birth (AFAB), you have needs that may not always be met by a general multivitamin.
-From additional folate and iron to botanical ingredients meant to relieve menopause symptoms, women’s multivitamins are formulated with your body in mind.
+If you’re a woman or someone assigned female at birth (AFAB), your unique needs may not always be met by a general multivitamin.
+From additional folate and iron to other ingredients meant to relieve menopause symptoms, women’s multivitamins are formulated with your body in mind.

-To help you find the right multivitamin to suit your needs, we researched and scoured the competitive landscape to find the nine best options on the market.
-In our guide, we cover their effectiveness, safety, cost, and more.
+To help you find the right multivitamin, we researched and scoured the competitive landscape to find the nine best options on the market.
+In our guide, we cover the research behind multivitamins and detail our top picks’ effectiveness, safety, cost, and more.

 If you’re in a hurry, check out our summary of recommendations below.